 Woodstock is a defined neighborhood located in the southeast section of Portland, Oregon.
 It is shaped somewhat like a flag, or like a giant P (for Portland!), with Woodstock Park located in the middle of the upper rectangular area.
 The neighborhood is bordered on the west by SE Cesar Chavez Ave. (formerly 39th) and on the north by SE Holgate Blvd.
-The eastern boundary follows SE 60th Ave. south to SE Duke St., then jogs west to about SE 50th Ave., south again to SE Glenwood Street, west again to SE 45th Ave., then south to SE Crystal Springs Blvd., its southernmost border.
+The eastern boundary follows SE 60th Ave. south to SE Duke St., then jogs west to about SE 50th Ave., north again to SE Henry Street, west again to SE 45th Ave., then south to SE Crystal Springs Blvd., its southernmost border.
 Despite its many unimproved streets, Woodstock is considered one of the most walkable neighborhoods in Portland, and many of its residents live within walking distance of basic services and amenities, most clustered along a ten-block strip of Woodstock Blvd. with others scattered up and down 52nd Ave.

 Click on map to download a full-size PDF map of Woodstock Neighborhood (via portland.gov).

 According to the website, pdxhistory.com: